JavaScript Execution Context

 An execution context is what the JavaScript engine uses to track the runtime evaluation of code.

 Having a solid understanding of execution context in JavaScript is essential in order to understand other fundamental concepts developers often find confusing such as scope, closures and hoisting.
-Although execution context is not a feature you can access directly in code, it is a concept defined by the ECMAScript specification detailing how the engine evaluates and executes your programs.
+Although execution context is not a feature you can access directly within your code, it is a concept defined by the ECMAScript specification detailing how the engine evaluates and executes your programs.

 How the JavaScript engine executes code